am20dipi/rails_project_build/notes.md

 -  A User has_many Comments, through: a Brewery

--  A Brewery belongs_to a User
+-  A Brewery has_many Users
 -  A User has_many Breweries

 -  A Beer belongs_to a User